-- IDEF0 is a top-down modeling approach - First layer. - o a single activity box - describes the overall function of the enterprise, organization, or process within the enterprise (i.e. the subject of the model) - This overall activity is then decomposed into its major sub-activities at the second layer - Functions are related to each other by their material flows and information flows
+- IDEF0 is a top-down modeling approach - First layer: - a single activity box - describes the overall function of the enterprise, organization, or process within the enterprise (i.e. the subject of the model) - This overall activity is then decomposed into its major sub-activities at the second layer - Functions are related to each other by their material flows and information flows - e.g. the output material or information of one activity may provide the input to another activity

-Relationship among levels in IDEF0 methodology
+Relationship among levels in IDEF0 methodology e.g. 1